JEWISH CUISINE — What Makes Traditional Foods Jewish?

 As part of the broader debate on the topic of what makes a food Jewish, the following more popular dishes will be discussed: albondigas (Sephardic meatballs), ghondi (Persian chickpea dumplings with chicken and cardamom), bourekas (Sephardic pastries stuffed with spinach and cheese), bimuelos (Sephardic fried doughnut balls with sugar), shakshouka (North African tomato and pepper stew), cholent/hamin/adafina (Shabbat stews), potato latkes, gefilte fish, potato knishes, smoked salmon and pickled herring, pastrami, bagels and bialys, black-and-white cookies, macaroons, matzah and haroset.

-Designed to inform curiosity as well as future travels, participants will come away with an increased understanding of why particular foods are considered “Jewish,” and how the process of adoption and adaptation of recipes, food styles, and ingredients plays a continuing role in the evolution of Jewish cuisine.
+Participants will come away with an increased understanding of why particular foods are considered “Jewish,” and how the process of adoption and adaptation of recipes, food styles, and ingredients plays a continuing role in the evolution of Jewish cuisine.

 - Soda: Dr. Brown Cel-Ray, black cherry, cream, Dr. Pepper, plain seltzer